 Intellectuals often face a persistent stereotype.
 Many people picture them isolated in an ivory tower, surrounded by books.
 They seem detached from the messy realities of daily life.
 This image, however, overlooks a fundamental responsibility.
 Scholars have a duty to engage with the world of action.
 Their knowledge finds its truest purpose when it confronts real-world challenges.
 True wisdom is not just about abstract thought.
 It is about applying that thought to make a tangible difference.
-Source
+Understanding “the society that separates its scholars from its warriors will have its quote origin” helps us grasp why this engagement matters so deeply.

 The Dangers of Detachment